 When you perform blogger outreach it’s likely that you’ll resend a lot of similar emails.
 To make this process less painful you should create some email templates in OutreachPlus, or you can create your own template.
 Here you can also add merge codes to personalize your emails with your recipients’ names, domains, page title, or other customized content.

 4. Start your outreach

 5. Monitor progress

 BuzzStream is a really great tool for managing the blogger outreach process.
 It doesn’t have a full discovery engine but the link prospecting module is very useful.
 If you are going to do a lot of blogger outreach this is a very effective tool for managing it.

-If you are producing content it’s really important to have a blogger outreach programme in place.
+If you are producing content it’s really important to have a blogger outreach program in place.
 It’s not enough just to write your content you need to get out there and promote it.

 I have outlined some tools and some useful practices but I’d love to hear your thoughts.
 Will you use any of the blogger outreach tools I mentioned?
 What is your outreach process?